learn-co-students/rails-cru-form_for-lab-v-000/README.md

 * Don't worry about integrating drop down form elements for the genre and artist selections on the song form pages yet, simply enter in the ID in for each element

-* You can use the `resource`, `model`, `migration`, and `controller` generators, but do not use the `scaffold` generator
+* You can use the `resource`, `model`, `migration`, and `controller` generators, but do not use the `scaffold` generator *Top Tip: Remember to use the --no-test-framework flag when generating models and controllers to avoid generating unnecessary testing frameworks!*

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-cru-form_for-lab' title='CRU with form_for Lab'>CRU with form_for Lab</a> on Learn.co and start learning to code for free.</p>